 - a basis for your future career development

-It carries 15 M-level credits and is accredited by the Higher Education Academy, so you will automatically qualify for Associate Membership of the Academy after successful completion.
+It carries 15 M-level credits and is accredited by the Higher Education Academy, so you will automatically qualify for Associate Fellowship of the Academy after successful completion.
 This is a direct benefit to those who wish to make careers in the university sector in the UK and abroad.

 If you have any questions, please contact Educational Development

 The TALENT scheme is open to any RHUL employee who is established in their teaching/supporting learning role, either through continuous employment here, or through bringing prior Higher Education experience to such a role.
+It might also be more suitable if you have already followed a taught programme such as a PGCE and gained a teaching qualification.

 The TALENT scheme is accredited with the Higher Education Academy.
 You can submit your reflections for recognition at one of three different categories of fellowship: Associate Fellow, Fellow, or Senior Fellow.